 Jess Kohl is an English filmmaker and photographer.
 Her directorial work marries a raw, intimate style with a focus on global youth culture and marginalized communities.
 Jess has been quick to make her mark on the industry as an observational filmmaker whose intimate work shines a light on subjects that have not yet been explored.

-Jess’ distinctive style and her talent for capturing nuanced and authentic moments have naturally led to her working in advertising creating poignant commercial spots for clients such as Carrera, Lamyland and Tinder.
+Jess’ distinctive style and talent for capturing nuanced and authentic moments have naturally led to her working in advertising, creating poignant commercial spots for clients, such as Carrera, Lamyland, and Tinder.